vrianta/agai/readme.md

 ```
 - The first argument is the table name in your database.
 - The second argument is a map where each key is a column name and the value is a `Field` struct describing the column.
-- You can add more fields and options (like indexes, types, etc.) as needed.
+- You can add more FieldTypes and options (like indexes, types, etc.) as needed.

 **For full documentation, advanced usage, and API reference, see [`modelsHandler/readme.md`](modelsHandler/readme.md).**